opal-project-dev/fluidity/packages/contracts/test-report.md

-    ✓ Sets the correct ActivePool address in TroveManager ✓ Sets the correct DefaultPool address in TroveManager ✓ Sets the correct StabilityPool address in TroveManager ✓ Sets the correct LQTYStaking address in TroveManager ✓ Sets the correct StabilityPool address in ActivePool ✓ Sets the correct DefaultPool address in ActivePool (133ms) ✓ Sets the correct BorrowerOperations address in ActivePool
+    ✓ Sets the correct ActivePool address in TroveManager ✓ Sets the correct DefaultPool address in TroveManager ✓ Sets the correct StabilityPool address in TroveManager ✓ Sets the correct OPLStaking address in TroveManager ✓ Sets the correct StabilityPool address in ActivePool ✓ Sets the correct DefaultPool address in ActivePool (133ms) ✓ Sets the correct BorrowerOperations address in ActivePool